JupiterOne/sdk/docs/integrations/development_guide.md

 execute.
 A common use is to provide credentials to authenticate requests.
 For example, DigitalOcean requires a `Personal Access Token` (see below).
 Other common config values include a `Client ID`, `API Key`, or `API URL`.
 Any outside information the integration needs at runtime can be defined here.
+Avoid using `username` as a config field name due to cross-platform issues.

 DigitalOcean requires a `Person Access Token`, so I'll edit the fields to show that.